Welcome to the Aurora Skating Club

 Due to maximum skater restrictions on the ice, and to ensure safety, all skaters are only permitted to skate during their regularly scheduled ice time.

 The Club will do its best to inform all skaters of any unscheduled and unforeseen changes that may arise, however, we cannot assume responsibility for those circumstances which are outside of our prior knowledge or ability to control.
-The Aurora Skating Club is not obligated to refund registration fees for unforeseen ice closures due to inclement weather, special events/circumstances, or equipment/mechanical breakdowns beyond our control.
+The Aurora Skating Club is not obligated to refund lesson/registration fees for unforeseen ice closures due to inclement weather, special events/circumstances, or equipment/mechanical breakdowns beyond our control.

 - The Aurora Skating Club will make every effort to make-up for the cancelled session(s).